clojure-lsp/clojure-lsp/docs/clients.md

 3. In the *Command* field enter the path to the executable, for instance `/usr/local/bin/clojure-lsp`.

 BEWARE: The LSP Support plugin has short timeouts and will kill clojure-lsp silently if it exceeds the limit.
 It is highly recommended that you increase the *Init* timeout from 10000 (10s) to e.g. 300000 (5 min).
 The first scan can easily take over a minute on a bigger project.
 See Preferences / Languages & Frameworks / Language Server Protocol / Timeouts.
 If the plugin's icon in the status bar (a circle) turns red, it means starting clojure-lsp failed.
 Click on it and select *Show timeouts* - any limits that were exceeded will be in red.

 ---

+## Sublime Text

+Clojure LSP can be installed by first installing the [LSP plugin](https://packagecontrol.io/packages/LSP) which brings Language Server Protocol support to Sublime Text editor and then following the set-up instructions [here](https://lsp.sublimetext.io/language_servers/#clojure) to download Clojure LSP and how to configure it in Sublime Text.

+---